superstar54/aiidalab-qe-hp/docs/source/quickstart.rst

 Steps
 =====

-To start, go ahead and :doc:`launch </installation/launch>` the app, then follow the steps below.
+Launch the app, then follow the steps below.

 Step 1 Select a structure